Fast and Loose (con game): History

 Shakespeare also mentions Fast and Loose in "Love's Labour's Lost".
-This phrase is often attributed to Shakespeare, but according to the OED, first appears as the title of an epigram in a popular miscellany from 1557.
+This phrase is often attributed to Shakespeare, but, according to the OED, first appears as the title of an epigram in a popular miscellany from 1557.
 An act of the Parliament of Scotland from March 1575 set fines of up to five pounds Scots for those "using subtile, crafty and unlauchfull playis, as juglerie [i.e. magic] fast and lowise, and sic utheris".
-The colloquial expression to "play fast and loose" — to act or live recklessly or thoughtlessly — has come into our common usage from Shakespeare.
-Sometime in the 18th or 19th century, the scam was resurrected with a new method — one which used a continuous loop of string.
+The colloquial expression to "play fast and loose"—to act unreliably or recklessly—has come into our common usage from Shakespeare.
+Sometime in the 18th or 19th century, the scam was resurrected with a new method—one which used a continuous loop of string.

 The scam artists who worked the docks would often play this con on a barrel top for the sailors.
-This new version of the game was called "On the Barrelhead," from the phrase, "Put your money on the Barrelhead."
+This new version of the game was called "On the Barrelhead," from the phrase, "Put your money on the barrelhead."
 It was also known as "The Figure Eight" and later as "The Endless Chain."